franzageek/WinEFIMounter/README.md

 ### Flushing procedure failed
 WinEFIMounter is a simple script.
 If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
 And those are DiskPart commands!

-Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the "start cmd /k Z:" command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).
+Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the `start cmd /k Z:` command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).

 The only part that can appear a little more complex is the cloning part.
 You see, a lot of stuff is involved there.